chardso/single-parent-family/README.md

 A single parent is aperson who lives with a child or children who does not have a spouse or live-in partner
  ## REASONS OF BECOMING SINGLE PARENT INCLUDE,

--divorce
+- divorce
--break up
+- break up
--abandonment
+- abandonment
--death of other parent
+- death of other parent
--childbirth by a single person or single person adoption.
+- childbirth by a single person or single person adoption.

 Single parent family
 This is the family which comprises of apparent/caregiver and one more dependent children without the presence of the one who is sharing the responsibility of parenting.